Can GitHub Issues Help in App Review Classifications?: Proposed Approach

-After applying the preprocessing steps, we received 21K distinct section titles.
-It is worth noting that more than 90\% of these titles are used less than four times in the issue bodies.
-Due to the constraints of our manual analysis, we focus only on the most frequent section titles to enhance the accuracy of identifying target information.
-As a result, we analyze the 2,098 section titles that have been used at least four times in the issue bodies.
-Through this investigation, we aim to understand their use cases and determine which sections contain the appropriate information for our research purposes.
-After analyzing the target sections from both the issue templates and bodies, we established 19 linguistic patterns to facilitate the extraction of these target section titles from the issue bodies.
-Table \ref{table:my-pattern} shows our patterns in Regular Expression formats and their associated review intentions.
+After analyzing the target sections from both the issue templates and bodies, we established 19 linguistic patterns to facilitate the extraction of these target section titles from the issue bodies. \tabref{my-pattern} shows our patterns in Regular Expression formats and their associated review intentions.
 Some patterns, like P1, P4, and P6, are specific to one particular intention, while others, such as P11, have broader applicability.
 Additionally, we grouped all the one-word section titles under the P19 template.
-In Table \ref{table:my-pattern-exmpl}, we provide examples to facilitate a better understanding of the defined patterns.
+In \tabref{my-pattern-exmpl}, we provide examples to facilitate a better understanding of the defined patterns.
 Additionally, we carefully examine all the section titles resulting from each of them in our dataset to ensure the accuracy of these patterns.